Skip to main content

 temp_psg: sparse_psg

-In this example, both dense and bm25 point to the same module path servers/retriever,
+In this example, both dense and bm25 point to the same module path servers/retriever, but will be built and called as two independent Server instances.

-Step 2: Call Them Separately in the Pipeline
+Step 2: Call Separately in Pipeline

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/hybrid_search.yaml